Jaylubiny/jaylub/README.md

-vempire jayob that bites the enemy and after every kill heals 1-2hp
+vempire jayob that shoots at the enemy like vampire kinves in terraria the enemy and after every kill heals 1-2hp

 more maps with bioms with stronger and weaker enemies (wit future custom skin for enemies)

 mountain climbing jaylu with 2 daggers